SQUID: Faster Analytics via Sampled Quantile Estimation: Introduction

-We also demonstrate that our approach has a scope wider than network measurement.
-Namely, we show how \sys accelerates the well known LRFU~\cite{LRFU} cache policy to a greater extent than prior work with a comparable hit ratio.
-Such an acceleration is significant as LRFU is considered a prominent, but computationally intensive, cache policy~\cite{ARC}.
-Finally, we demonstrate how \sys can be applied to and benefit the design of real-world systems.
-We pick up the in-network caching as a case study, and discuss how implementing \sys in programmable P4 switches as the networked cache can allow a wide series of caching policies (\eg, LRFU and LRU) to operate directly in the data plane to perform cache management.
-We argue that data plane based cache management greatly relieves the burden of the controller and achieves reactive cache eviction and installation Our experiments show that our P4 implementation, that features some approximations to allow evaluating the LRFU score in the data plane, achieves almost the same hit ratio compared to the standard LRFU algorithm.
+{ We show that our approach goes beyond measurement.
+Namely, we show how \sys accelerates the well-known LRFU~\cite{LRFU} cache policy to a greater extent than prior work with a comparable hit ratio.
+Such an acceleration is significant as LRFU is considered a prominent but computationally intensive cache policy~\cite{ARC}. } Finally, we demonstrate how \sys can be applied to and benefit the design of real-world systems.
+We pick network-assisted caching as a case study.
+We show that \sys enables a wide range of caching policies (\eg, LRFU and LRU) to operate entirely on a hardware switch, thus accelerating the cache.
+Existing approaches such as \qMAX require flexibility that is only supported by the switch's CPU, although it is orders of magnitude slower than the switch's dataplane.
+Therefore, state-of-the-art in-network caching systems~\cite{switchkv, netcache} rely on the backend (a server that is accessed when the queried item is not cached on the switch) to determine the cache eviction and admission policies.
+However, such an offloading of computation adds a burden to the backend that lowers its ability to answer queries and makes the system slower to react to changes in the access patterns.
+Further, on each cache miss their backend must determine which item to replace in order to admit the queried element, thus increasing the latency.
+In contrast, \sys allows the switch to take control of the admission and eviction policies \mbox{by allowing its CPU to process just the sampled items.}

+Our main contribution is in providing a significant speedup and enabling hardware implementation.
+Another contribution is the novel logical deletion method for heavy hitter, which markedly reduces the error and avoids a linear pass over the array.
+We evaluate \sys on analytic tasks and demonstrate up to 6.6x speedup. \sys-HH also outperforms state-of-the-arts including Elastic Sketch~\cite{Elastic}.
+Further, \sys's in-network caching achieves better hit ratios than the state-of-the-arts while enabling hardware switch acceleration.